Azure/helm-elasticstack/README.md

 # Azure Resources

-A few Azure resources need to be provisioned before proceeding with the Helm Charts installation.
+A few Azure resources need to be provisioned before proceeding with the Helm charts installation.

 ## Azure Key Vault